Act I · The Grove

 Crusher reaches for his foot impulsively but hesitates, unwilling to touch the tender wound.

-I place my boot on his chest, pinning him to the edge of the masonry.
-He grabs at me and winces from the pressure as I lean down.
-I track the panic in his eyes.
-"Where is the one in charge?"
+"Crusher."
+I press my boot onto his chest, pinning him to the edge.
+He grabs at me and winces from the pressure.

-Crusher lifts a shaking hand and points to the door leading into the temple.
-"Inside, you can find them in there."
-He grimaces once again.
+“Other True Souls?
+Y-you’re a… a True soul?”
+Crusher winces again before quickly lifting a shaking hand and pointing to a large door that leads into the temple.
+"Y-you can find them in there."

 Astarion claps gleefully.
 "Bravo!
 Good show!
 Who needs Sazza when you have homicidal tendencies?"

-As we enter the Temple of Selûne, Shadowheart walks close by my side.
-I notice the wariness in her eyes and place a hand on her back.
-“Do you want to head back to camp?
-This shouldn't take too long.
-We should be fine on our own.”
+The vestibule to the temple is stacked with aged white stones.
+Candles barely light the corridor, casting long shadows as goblin sentries hover over us on stone walkways that line the walls.
+The temperature drops, and Shadowheart walks close by my side.
+I notice the wariness in her eyes, and I place a hand on her back.
+"Do you want to head back to camp?
+This shouldn't take too long."

-She blinks at the offer.
+She blinks, as if coming back to herself.
 "No. I appreciate the offer, but do not confuse my caution for fear.
 If it's all the same with you, I'd rather stay for your sake.
 Let's get our business done and be out of here."

-"Boss!
+Sazza sees us and takes a step back from the guard she had been speaking to.
+"B-Boss!
 You made it!"
-She gestures to us.
-"Come on in.
+She says with a weak grin.
+"Come on!
 Priestess Gut is just inside, but I bet you'll be wanting to speak to the Drow."

 It's an ancient stone temple with looming statues of cloaked figures at all four corners of the chamber.